zlataovce/pyweather/README.md

 - fahrenheit and celsius

 # Dependencies:
-- BeautifulSoup4 (pip install BeautifulSoup4)
+- BeautifulSoup4 (pip install BeautifulSoup4, for sifting through the html page)
+- requests library (pip install requests, for getting the html page)

 The scraper needs the url of a city/town weather overview (page when you click on a city/town) and a string passed to the temp function for the unit (f for fahrenheit and c for celsius).